 Oxicise – deep breathing for weight loss

 The author of the methodology is Jill Johnson, a teacher from America.
-Being complete since childhood, she for a long time developed the scheme of diaphragmatic breathing in combination with simple exercises.
+Being complete since childhood, she for a long time developing the scheme of diaphragmatic breathing in combination with simple exercises.
 Muscles are involved in oxycise classes, therefore, active fat burning occurs due to them, since fat is fuel.
 This breathing technique is suitable for people with experience in sports.
 It is worth noting that most breathing exercises require some sounds when inhaling and exhaling.
 Oxycise is suitable for mothers of newborns, as it belongs to the “quiet” breathing techniques.
 Doing exercises is recommended 2 hours after a meal.
 One of the main drawbacks is the complexity of the technique of performing the exercises, therefore it is recommended to read the author’s book or training videos.